John Abercrombie: Timeless (ECM 1047)

 Produced by Manfred Eicher

-We kick things off in high gear with “Lungs,” a heaping pile of instrumental kindling set ablaze by Jan Hammer’s high-octane staccato, Jack DeJohnette’s explosive hi-hat action, and Abercrombie’s unusually frenetic fretwork.
+The trio kicks things off in high gear with “Lungs,” a heaping pile of kindling set ablaze by Hammer’s high-octane staccato, DeJohnette’s explosive hi-hat, and Abercrombie’s unusually frenetic fretwork.
 A sublime energy is maintained throughout and the payoff is supremely satisfying—all the more so for its brevity, as the music suddenly changes avenues just a few minutes in.
-Hammer relays effortlessly between organ and synth, keeping the pace in a funk-ridden jaunt through trailing guitar solos that send notes into the ether like cosmic fingers flicking galaxies into outer space.
-The organ smolders quietly in the background before clinching a new groove, which Abercrombie laces with soaring lines flanged just right for the mix.
+Hammer relays between organ and synth, keeping the pace (and the funk) through trailing guitar solos that send notes like cosmic fingers flicking galaxies into outer space.
+The organ smolders quietly in the background before clinching a new groove, which Abercrombie laces with lines flanged just right for the mix.
 It all ends in a game of musical jump rope, with Abercrombie skipping over the alternation of drums and organ.
 “Love Song” is true to its name and is the first of two exquisite conversations between piano and acoustic guitar.
-Just as the organ was deeply rooted, sowing long rows into the soil of our attention, the piano is like a welcome rain for our crop and the guitar like the sun that nurtures and infuses it with life.
-Which brings us to “Ralph’s Piano Waltz,” easily my favorite of these six fine offerings.
-Like the album as a whole, this track is a delicate balancing act that weighs a few distinct elements on one central point.
-The organ runs in circles so as to remain horizontal, teetering as it is on the brink of a resolute unity.
-This is a perfectly constructed piece and if you don’t find your foot tapping during this one, you might want to make sure it’s still attached.
-Although the leads are electric, amplified through the application of current and otherwise dead, they also produce unique invigorations of that power in each its own language.
-The conversation continues unfettered and untranslated, though the ways in which the instruments mimic each other betray an endearing fondness for mimicry.
-It is an idiosyncratic approach in which each musician adds his own spin to any given motif before releasing it from possession.
-“Red And Orange” is what might result if Bach were alive in the seventies as a closeted jazz musician, replete with the inimitable composer’s flair for syncopation and tandem interplay.
+Just as the organ trailed long rows in the soil of our attention, the piano comes as a welcome rain for our crop and the guitar like the sun that infuses it.
+This brings us to “Ralph’s Piano Waltz,” a highlight of these six fine offerings.
+Like the album as a whole, this track is a superlative balancing act.
+It’s a construct so seamless that if you don’t find your foot tapping during this one, you might want to make sure it’s still attached.
+The electric leads speak in their respective languages, but also mimic each other along the way.
+“Red And Orange” is what might result if Bach had survived into the 1970s as a closeted jazz musician, and is another standout in a set of many.
 “Remembering” is an alluring chain of tableux and the second of the two duets.
-Abercrombie sustains details the piano seems content to ignore, pulling on those threads just a little more to tease them from their finely wrought weave.
-We end with the title track, which builds slowly from a synth drone peppered with light guitar musings to a full-blown embrace of spacy majesty.
+Abercrombie sustains details the piano seems content to ignore, loosening those threads from their weave.
+We end with the title track, which builds slowly from a synth drone peppered with guitar musings to a full-on embrace of space.

-This album is a true standout in the ECM catalog, with an infectious energy that lingers long after the last note.
-There is no sense of competition; only mutual reveling in a distinctly nuclear sound.
+This evergreen stands tall in the ECM forest.
+There is no sense of competition, only mutual reveling in a distinctly nuclear sound.
 One could easily call it fusion, but if anything it is fused with itself, for it has created every element it seeks to combine.
 Timeless indeed.

 1. I sat down tonight and abitrarily grabbed this.
 I found a ridiculously mint German pressing somewhere, no peel on the cover, no marks, no dust, in fact it really looks like I just removed the shrink wrap.
 Nary a crackly or pop.